 Thanks to the Forestry Commission, during the breeding season live video-feeds from Nest 1A, Nest 2 and Nest 4 are provided at Kielder Castle and of Nest 1A and Nest 2 in the cabin behind the Boat Inn at Kielder Waterside.
 You can see clips of the recorded video footage from 2011 and additional information on the Forestry Commission’s website.
 Clips of video footage from 2013 onwards, including a summary of that season on Nest 1, can be found on the Kielder Ospreys Vimeo website.
 Since 2016, short clips are embedded in posts on the blog.
 It is hoped that Nest 1A will be streamed live on the web in 2018.

 Since 2009 a watch point has helped show off these wonderful birds to the visitors who make the trip to Kielder Water & Forest Park.
-Starting from 15 April, Osprey Watch will be running from Kielder Waterside every Saturday, Sunday, and Monday (10:30 am – 16:30 pm) up until late August once the ospreys have migrated to warmer climates.
+Starting from 21 April, Osprey Watch will be running from Kielder Waterside every Saturday, Sunday, and Bank Holiday Monday (10:30 – 17:00) with Wednesdays added from July.
+It will run up until late August, when the ospreys will migrate to warmer climates.
 You will be able to observe them through telescopes, watch live webcams, and learn about the ospreys at Kielder with the help of Northumberland Wildlife Trust volunteers.
 Ospreys can be seen flying over Leaplish Bay and some visitors are lucky enough to see a catch.

 Since 2014 Blue 35, a female hatched in 2010, has bred with a Lake District hatched male, White YW, at Foulshaw Moss in South Cumbria.
 Blue 35 is the chick at the rear in the photo below.